konstructio/kubefirst-live/README.md

 ### Promotion

 A couple of days before the stream, we will share on our [Twitter account](https://twitter.com/kubefirst), [LinkedIn page](https://www.linkedin.com/company/kubefirst/), [Slack community](https://kubefirst.io/slack), and in other related communities.
 We will tag your company.
 To help us spread the words, a retweet and reshare with your company's social media or even your personal ones are more than welcome.

+## Tips

+The previous items were specific to your participation to our livestream.
+We also want to share with you generic tips which could help you, and the audience to have a better experience when you are participating to any livestream, including ours.

+- Reboot your machine: it ensures things will run smoothly.
+- Close all unneeded applications: it frees up some memory, and CPU, which will be needed for the video, and may make any demos faster.
+- If you will use the browser for showing or demo something, close all unneeded the tabs: it ensures the viewers are focusing on the right thing, and free up resources.
+- Zoom the font in your IDE, terminal, and anything text-based so it shows well on any viewers' screen.
+- As mentioned in the [Platform section](#platform), use earphones or headphones to prevent audio feedback.
+To check the audio quality of your microphone, use this [free tool from Adobe](https://podcast.adobe.com/miccheck).
+- Ensure the lightning is good which may mean to close the blinds so there's no sun reflections on the webcam, open your ceiling lights even if it's daytime or anything else that can help you see your face properly.
+- Activate the Do Not Disturb / Focus mode so there's no notification popups while you share your screen, nor any sound from notifications.
+There are tools that do this automatically for you, like the free [Muzzle application](https://muzzleapp.com) for macOS.
+- Do the same with your phone, or at a minimum, put it on vibration.
+If you do the latter, don't leave it on the desk to prevent vibrations noises.
+- If you are not living alone or are at the office, find a room where you can be alone, and close the door if possible.
+It will also be better for them.
+With that said, if your kids or animals want to be on the show, we're good with that!
+- If your demo is complicated, require multiple steps, is too long, or if you think something could go wrong, for whatever reasons, prepare a final version with the end result as a safeguard.
+An example, when we want to show how to create an AWS cluster with kubefirst, we will show how to get started, but because the full process is about 25 minutes (multiple resources are needed on AWS to create a production-ready Kubernetes cluster), we will have another cluster already created.

 ## Anything else?